Trans 101

 You can see it starting.
 You can see it getting closer.
 Almost agonizingly close, after spending so long being so far away.
 All you want to do is sprint to the finish line.
 But you can’t, even if you wanted to!
 You’re stuck crawling like a snail.

 There’s no magic shortcut.
-We’re trapped in bodies that aren’t ours, and changing them into one that IS can be a painfully slow process.
-But we do it because we must, because it’s better than the alternative.
+We’re trapped in bodies that were forced to change against our will (see TRANS TRAUMA 2: SOCIETAL GASLIGHTING), and changing them into one that is one we feel at home in can be a painfully slow process.

 Tilly Bridges, end transmission.